ucsd-cse125-sp24/group1-website/content/weekly-reports/week-09.md

 -->

 This week, we created our final map and a UI that lets you select your role.
 There are game stages now, with combat and health for the second stage.
-At this point, we will just focus on quality of life issues that severely affect gameplay.
+At this point, we will just focus on finishing major gameplay elements (e.g. the boss battle) and many quality of life issues that severely affect gameplay.

 <!-- add a statement summarizing the group morale (feel free to be creative in expressing your morale) -->

 <!--
-nick:
+nick: 10/10, tired
-marcelo:
+marcelo: panic, calm
 tyler: 5/10, worried, nervous, uncomfortable
 killian: nervous
 sean: losing optimism